Being deferred from your favorite school can be upsetting and nerve-wracking.

 Along with extracurricular activities, DON’T let your grades slip.

-Your last semester of senior year has a lot of fun involved, but your midterm and final grades will be sent to the school, and you should be showing that you are consistent or making progress with you grades.
+Your last semester of senior year has a lot of fun involved, but your midterm and final grades will be sent to the school.
+You should be showing that you are consistent or making progress with you grades.
 A lot of schools will tell you in a letter or e-mail after your deferral what they want to see from you later in the year, and it is usually your grades or test scores.

 It’s important to be positive, but DO keep your options open.